Sprint retrospectives are the only ceremony most teams actually like. They are also the ceremony with the shortest memory.

 Retro Pattern Engine Launch Readiness

-At least 12 retro documents available (6+ months)
+At least 12 retro documents available (6+ months of biweekly sprints)

-LLM labeling prompt reviewed for bias and tone
+LLM labeling prompt reviewed for tone — labels carry the report's voice

-Impact scoring weights agreed upon with the team
+Impact scoring weights agreed on with the team that will read the output

-Data retention policy confirmed (retro data can be sensitive)
+Data retention policy confirmed — retro data names people and complaints

 Frequently Asked Questions

-How many retro documents do I need before the engine produces useful results?
+How many retro documents before the engine produces useful results?

-A minimum of 12-13 retrospectives (roughly 6 months of biweekly sprints) gives HDBSCAN enough density to form meaningful clusters.
-With fewer documents, most items end up classified as noise.
-For best results, aim for 20+ retros covering at least 9 months.
+12–13 retrospectives — roughly 6 months of biweekly sprints — gives HDBSCAN enough density to form real clusters.
+Below that, most items end up classified as noise.
+For sturdier output, aim for 20+ retros covering at least 9 months.
+The engine is a density tool; sparse data produces sparse results.

-Yes, but you need a multilingual embedding model like Cohere's embed-multilingual-v3 or OpenAI's text-embedding-3-large.
-These models project text from different languages into the same vector space, so 'deployment problems' in English and 'Bereitstellungsprobleme' in German will land near each other.
+Yes — with the right embedding model.
+Cohere's embed-multilingual-v3 or OpenAI's text-embedding-3-large project text from different languages into the same vector space, so 'deployment problems' in English and 'Bereitstellungsprobleme' in German land near each other.
+With a single-language model, you will get language-segregated clusters and miss the underlying pattern.

 Does the engine replace retrospectives?

-How do we prevent the report from becoming a blame tool?
+How do we keep the report from turning into a blame tool?

-Three safeguards: never attach individual names to patterns, frame patterns as system observations rather than team failures, and always show trajectory (improving/stable/worsening) so teams see progress alongside problems.
-Have a facilitator present the first report to set the tone.
+Three constraints.
+Never attach individual names to patterns.
+Frame every pattern as a system observation, not a team failure.
+Always show trajectory — improving, stable, worsening — so teams see progress next to problems.
+Have the facilitator present the first report to set the tone.
+After the first report lands well, the team will defend the framing themselves.

-What if our retros are unstructured -- just freeform text with no categories?
+What if our retros are unstructured — freeform text, no categories?

 - [1]GoRetro — AI and the Data-Driven Future of Sprint Retrospectives(goretro.ai)↩